-76. The reporting accountant's assurance report on regularity refers to the authorities that govern the corporation.
-Understanding the framework of authorities relevant to the conduct of the activities of a corporation will assist the reporting accountant in planning their work and identifying risk of potential material irregularities in the annual accounts.

-77. The reporting accountant should have regard to the Financial Reporting Council's Statement of Recommended Practice, Practice Note 10, Audits of Financial Statements of Public Sector Bodies in the United Kingdom (PN10).
+- 77. The reporting accountant's assurance report on regularity refers to the authorities that govern the corporation.
+Understanding the framework of authorities relevant to the conduct of the activities of a corporation will assist the reporting accountant in planning their work and identifying risk of potential material irregularities in the annual accounts. - 78.
+The reporting accountant should have regard to the Financial Reporting Council's Statement of Recommended Practice, Practice Note 10, Audits of Financial Statements of Public Sector Bodies in the United Kingdom (PN10).
 This sets out a general framework for obtaining reasonable assurance over regularity.
 The regularity assurance framework for corporations seeks limited assurance, and therefore PN10 does not strictly apply.
-It does, however, remain a useful reference for:

-- understanding the framework of authorities

-- testing to obtain sufficient appropriate evidence

-- reporting on regularity
+It does, however, remain a useful reference for: - understanding the framework of authorities - testing to obtain sufficient appropriate evidence - reporting on regularity

-- understanding materiality and risk

-&lt;sup>9 See International Standard on Assurance Engagements (ISAE) 3000 Revised, Assurance Engagements Other than Audits or Reviews of Historical Financial Information.
+See International Standard on Assurance Engagements (ISAE) 3000 Revised, Assurance Engagements Other than Audits or Reviews of Historical Financial Information.

-78. Much of the work required to understand the activities and relevant framework of authorities will already have been considered in the audit of the annual accounts.

-79. In making their assurance report on regularity, the reporting accountant will need to further understand and assess how the corporation has interpreted the framework of authorities in its own context, and the systems, procedures and controls that have been put in place to ensure compliance.

-80. The corporation's statement of regularity, propriety and compliance, and regularity self-assessment questionnaire, should inform the reporting accountant's work by demonstrating how the requirements are met.
+- understanding materiality and risk. - 79.
+Much of the work required to understand the activities and relevant framework of authorities will already have been considered in the audit of the annual accounts. - 80.
+In making their assurance report on regularity, the reporting accountant will need to further understand and assess how the corporation has interpreted the framework of authorities in its own context, and the systems, procedures and controls that have been put in place to ensure compliance.
+This framework will, with effect from 29 November 2022, include those matters set out in the "Dear Accounting Officer" letter of that same date and ESFA's bite size guides. - 81.
+The corporation's statement of regularity, propriety and compliance, and regularity self-assessment questionnaire, should inform the reporting accountant's work by demonstrating how the requirements are met.